CajoterBraak/Gendis2unmix/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Gendis2unmix is to sex birds on the basis of several measurements.
+The goal of the R library Gendis2unmix is to sex birds on the basis of several measurements.
 The key feature is that the birds in different populations differ in size but that within populations females are smaller in most measurements than male (or reversely).
 The predict function for a set of unsexed birds from a new population therefore estimates a new cutoff value which thus depends on the sizes of the birds in the new population.